Last updated on February 28th, 2022 at 01:19 pm

-Hanoi is a foodie’s paradise.
-While I am no stranger to Vietnamese cuisine, having visited Hue, Danang, and Hoi An before, I still found many foods that I hadn’t try before.
-Plus many amazing restaurants and food experience to boot.
-Having spent about a week in and out of Hanoi, I was armed with determination to sample as many dishes as possible and learn a few tricks.
-So now here’s my guide to eating, chilling and cooking your way through Hanoi.
+Having spent about a week in and out of Hanoi, I was armed with the determination to sample as many dishes as possible and learn a few tricks.
+So now here’s my guide to the best restaurants in Hanoi and some lovely little Hanoi cafes you can find WiFi/work out of.

 >For what to do and see in Hanoi (especially for first-time visitors), see my post here.

-- 1 Cooking and Street food class with Backstreet Academy
+- 1 Cooking Class Hanoi (and Street food tour Hanoi) with Backstreet Academy

 - 3 Hanoi Bars and Drinks